sharonsun131/MechaCar_Statistical_Analysis/README.md

 ![Lot3](https://user-images.githubusercontent.com/102264298/179417229-4bbf4457-8e0c-4210-8552-51a55bbbf437.png)

 From the t-tests above, it shows that the mean of three manufacturing lots does not have significant difference from the population mean of 1,500 pounds per square inch, it is statistically similar.

+P-value for Lot1 and Lot2 are much larger than 0.05, so it is not statistically significant from the normal distribution.

+P-value for Lot3 is less than 0.05, so it is statistically significant from the normal distribution.

 ## Study Design: MechaCar vs Competition